wildlyinaccurate/wildlyinaccurate.github.io/_posts/2013-09-30-http-status-as-a-service.markdown

 published: true
 author: Joseph Wynn
 ---

-<p>Using Node.js* you can run a simple "HTTP status as a service" server.
-This can be useful for quickly checking whether your application handles various status codes.</p>
+Using Node.js* you can run a simple "HTTP status as a service" server.
+This can be useful for quickly checking whether your application handles various status codes.

 <pre class="highlight-javascript">var http = require('http');

 http.createServer(function (request, response) {